Research Postgraduate Programmes

 An applicant for admission to the taught postgraduate programmes shall normally:

-Applicants with entrance qualification from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:
+Applicants with entrance qualifications from an institution where the medium of instruction is not English should also fulfil the following minimum English proficiency requirement:

 Applicants shall normally: